Why You Should Plant Comfrey In Your Veggie or Herb Patch

 Here are some excellent uses for those huge leaves that you’ve cut back:

-• Mulch – leaves that have been left to wilt for a couple of days can be piled around other growing vegetables as a nutrient-rich mulch which will break down and feed the plants.
+- Mulch – you can place the leaves on the ground and let them wilt for a couple of days.
+You can then pile these around other growing vegetables as a nutrient-rich mulch which will break down and feed the plants.

 Let this sit for at least 3-4 weeks and you can then use this ‘tea’ for a foliar fertilizer.
 It is probably wise to water the tea down further by mixing with one part ‘tea’ to three parts water to avoid burning the leaves of tender plants.
 If the ‘tea’ concentrate is very dark you may need to dilute it even further up to 10 parts of water.
 Your liquid fertilizer should look like very weak tea.

-• In Potting Mixes – the leaves can be shredded and added to a good potting mix as a natural fertilizer for your potted plants.
+- In Potting Mixes – you can shred the leaves and add them to a premium potting mix as a natural fertilizer for your potted plants.

 To Aid Composting – add some leaves and the stems and flower stalks to your compost.
 As comfrey contains high levels of nitrogen it adds a great booster to your compost as nitrogen increases microbial decomposition.